AI Workshop: learn to build apps with AI →

 HTML Tips: Some useful tricks available in HTML5

-Warning: this post is old and might not reflect the current state of the art
+Warning: this post is old and might not reflect the current state of the art.

 Autofocus

-<input autofocus="autofocus" /> will put the focus on the specified HTML element when the page loads
+<input autofocus="autofocus" /> will put the focus on the specified HTML element when the page loads.

 Downloading files

-<a href="file.pdf" download="pdf-file">Download</a> will download the specified file, with the name provided.
+<a href="file.pdf" download="pdf-file">Download</a> will download the specified file with the name provided.

 Hide elements

-<div hidden="hidden"></div> despite putting the presentation in the HTML, which is bad, this can sometimes turn out useful.
+<div hidden="hidden"></div> is presentation in the HTML, which is not ideal, but it can sometimes turn out useful.

 Turning off (or on) spellchecking

-Operating systems configured to spell check everything a user types can sometimes get in the way - <input type="text" spellcheck="true|false"> can help.
+Operating systems configured to spell-check everything a user types can sometimes get in the way; <input type="text" spellcheck="true|false"> can help.

-Auto suggestion text input control
+Autosuggestion text input control

 <input list="mylist" name="mylist" />